Clarity-Digital-Twin/brain-go-brrr/TUEV_CACHE_ISSUE.md

 - [ ] Validate cache can be loaded by dataset
 - [ ] Run smoke test training to verify

+## Critical Corrections from Senior Review

+### Fixed in this revision:
+1. **MNE Epochs handling**: Use `epochs_clean.get_data()` to extract numpy array, not direct iteration
+2. **Unit conversion**: MNE returns Volts, must multiply by 1e3 to store as millivolts (mV)
+3. **Version usage**: Use `self.CACHE_VERSION` not hardcoded "v1"
+4. **Index structure**: Windows dict uses string keys ("0", "1", ...) consistently
+5. **Status clarification**: Code IS reverted (NotImplementedError), training only blocked if no cache exists

 ## Bottom Line

-The TUEV training pipeline is **100% ready** except for cache building.
-The safest path forward is to use a pre-built cache or build it offline with a validated script.
-The in-dataset cache building should only be re-enabled once the exact contract is implemented and tested.
+The TUEV training pipeline is **100% ready** if you have a pre-built cache.
+Without a cache, training is blocked.
+The safest path:
+1. Use a pre-built cache if available
+2. OR build cache offline with the corrected implementation above
+3. Only re-enable in-dataset building after testing the exact contract

 ---
-**Action Required**: Senior engineering review of this document before any implementation.
+**Status**: ✅ Document updated with senior corrections.
+Code is safe (NotImplementedError).